jonathankoop/Replication_Colombattoetal/README.md

 ## A Verification Report of Colombatto et al.’s (2023): Vaccine Nationalism Counterintuitively Erodes Public Trust in Leaders

-**Attention: Please run Replication_Colombattoetal.Rmd first to automatically download the necessary data and to get access to the R code published by Colombatto et al.**
+**Attention: Make sure to create the empty folder `Original_Analysis` after downloading the repository.
+Please run Replication_Colombattoetal.Rmd first to automatically download the necessary data and to get access to the R code published by Colombatto et al.**

 This project aims to verify the analysis conducted by Colombatto et al. (2023) in their paper on the relationship of vaccine nationalism and public trust in countries' leaders.